By Ms. Kavitha Srinivasa

 The startup is in its Alpha stage.
 As Pathri is based in Hyderabad and operates from the T-Hub, the app is available in Telugu.
 To Pathri, it’s about being in the right place at the right time.
 “India is the TB capital of the world and the Telangana government has a goal to eradicate TB by 2025,” he reasons.
-Already around 100 people represented by white collar workers have been screened from the vicinity.
+Already around 100 people represented by white-collar workers have been screened from the vicinity.

-Pathri plans to maintain an EMR (electronic medical record) for each positively screened individual from various hospitals, nursing homes and leading diagnostics.
-Though the app will be offered free of cost, each patient will have to pay around Rs 500 per screening conducted in a controlled environment under the supervision of a healthcare-worker or doctor or lab-technician, which typically involves coughing into a Microphone Array for more accurate signal.
+Pathri plans to maintain an EMR (electronic medical record) for each positively screened individual from various hospitals, nursing homes, and leading diagnostics.
+Though the app will be offered free of cost, each patient will have to pay around Rs 500 per screening conducted in a controlled environment under the supervision of a healthcare-worker or doctor or lab-technician, which typically involves coughing into a Microphone Array for the more accurate signal.